acro5piano/react-native-big-calendar/CONTRIBUTING.md

 ## Installation

-After cheking out the repo, to install:
+After checking out the repo, to install:

 ```
 yarn install